 Rockwell Collins Inc. of Cedar Rapids, Iowa, is being awarded a $72,500,000, indefinite-delivery/indefinite-quantity contract to provide post-deployment software support IV for the common architecture avionics system, cockpit management system and avionics management system for the Technology Applications Program Office to support the Army Special Operations aircraft fleet.
 The majority of the work will be performed in Cedar Rapids, Iowa.
 The last ordering period will end on November 30, 2019.
+Fiscal 2015 operations and maintenance funds in the amount of $80,997 are being obligated at time of award on task order 0001.
+This contract was a noncompetitive award in accordance with FAR 6.302-1.
+U.S.

 General Electric Aviation, Grand Rapids, Mich., is being awarded a $13,587,842 firm-fixed-price, indefinite-delivery/indefinite-quantity contract for the repair of various avionics components of the tactical moving map capability, and the AN-ASQ-215 mission data loader systems used in support of multiple platforms: F-18, AV-8B, V-22, and the H-60 aircraft.
 The Naval Supply Systems Support, Philadelphia, Pa., is the contracting activity.

 Southeast Aerospace Inc., Melbourne, Fla., is being awarded a $9,108,235 firm-fixed-price, indefinite-delivery/indefinite-quantity, requirements contract for the purchase of part kits for Avionics System Upgrade (ASU) for the T-44 aircraft.
 This contract contains two option years, which if exercised, would bring the contract value to $18,275,151.
 No contract funds will be obligated at the time of award.
 Funds will be provided under individual delivery order.
+The Naval Supply Systems Command Fleet Logistics Center, Jacksonville, Fla., is the contracting activity.

 Lockheed Martin Mission Systems and Sensors, Owego, New York, is being awarded a $126,512,656 contract modification for the production and delivery of 24 mission avionics systems and common cockpits for the MH-60R for the Royal Australian Navy (RAN) under the Foreign Military Sales Program.
+In addition, this modification definitizes the previously awarded advance acquisition contract to a firm-fixed-price contract for RAN MH-60R systems.
+Work will be performed in Ciudad Real, Spain and various locations throughout the United States.
+The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

 Lockheed Martin Mission Systems and Sensors, Owego, New York, is being awarded a $1,049,932,426 modification to definitize a previously awarded MH-60R/MH-60S mission avionics system/common cockpit advance acquisition contract to a firm-fixed-price, multiyear contract.
 This modification provides for the procurement of fiscal years 2012-2016 MH-60R Lot 10-14 mission avionics systems and common cockpits; MH-60 S Lot 14-17 common cockpits; and MH-60R/S integrated logistic support.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

 The U.S. Air Force has awarded Rockwell Collins, Cedar Rapids, Iowa, a contract to provide systems integration and avionics for the KC-10 Communication, Navigation, Surveillance/Air Traffic Management (CNS/ATM) Cockpit Modernization Program.
 The contract, valued at more than $160 million over the life of the program, calls for Rockwell Collins to provide the flight management system, displays, data link communications and surveillance capabilities.
-The KC-10 aircraft is an Air Mobility Command advanced tanker and cargo aircraft designed to provide increased global mobility for U.S.
+The KC-10 aircraft is an Air Mobility Command advanced tanker and cargo aircraft designed to provide increased global mobility for U.S. armed forces.

 The Boeing Company, St. Louis, Missouri, is being awarded a $10 million contract option for the procurement of hardware and support associated with the T-45 Required Avionics Modernization Program.
 This procurement of 30 T-45 retrofit kits will include one additional spare mission display processor and associated engineering support efforts.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

 Lockheed Martin Corporation, Marietta, Georgia, recently received a $16 million contract for the development, integration, and testing activities of the first C-5 block upgrade program 01 for those aircraft modified by the avionics modernization program.
 This portion of the upgrade program is to establish a common software baseline between the two programs and install a third core processing module.
+Warner Robins Air Logistics Center Aerospace Sustainment Directorate - Galaxy Division, Robins Air Force Base, Georgia, is the contracting activity.

 RADA Electronic Industries Limited recently announced that it has signed a contract for avionics installation design, valued at nearly $4 million.
 This contract is part of an upgrade program for fighter aircraft run by a South American customer, a program for which RADA also supplies various avionics units.
 RADA will design the installation of all upgraded units in the aircraft as well as support the customer in the implementation of these upgrades.